 At St Francis Xavier College, we understand that relationships are central to all we do, and we aim to work collaboratively with all members of our community.

 Our Positive Learning Partnerships allow us to build stronger relationships between students and staff, positively impacting the teaching environment and creating better opportunities for growth and learning.
 This focus focuses both on the prevention of issues through proactive positive behaviours, and the restoration of relationships after challenging times.

-We have three clear expectations that underpin Positive Learning Partnerships and that inform our approach to working with students and with families:
+We have three clear expectations that underpin and inform our approach to working with students and with families:

-In order to support the College’s Positive Learning Partnerships, the following skills are taught to promote respect, responsibility and resilience:
+In order to support the College’s Positive Learning Partnerships, we teach a variety of skills that promote respect, responsibility and resilience in our students:

-A restorative approach aims to involve students in the process of healing and moving forward when harm has been done.
-It prompts them to recognise the nature and impact of wrongdoing so that they may move towards healing for themselves and for their relationships with others in the community.
+Our responsive approach involves students in the process of making amends and moving forwards when harm has been.
+It prompts them to recognise the nature and impact of wrongdoing so that they may move towards healing for themselves and their community.

-The aims of a restorative approach are to:
+The aims of our responsive approach are to: